alwz1/storm-events/README.md

 The datasets contain direct and indirect fatalities, and property damage in K, M, and B (thousand, million, billion dollars).

-The top five storm types for direct fatalities are tornado, flash flood, excessive heat, heat, and rip current.
-The peak direct fatality of 858 occurred in 2011, and 553 of them are caused by tornados.

-The list of top five storm events for total fatality are tornado, excessive heat, heat, flash flood, and winter weather.
-This list is slightly different from the direct fatality list because winter weather storm events caused significant indirect fatalities.

 Flash flood caused the most property damage followed by wildfire, flood, tornado, and coastal flood.
 Flash flood caused more than sixty-three billion dollars in property damage in 2017.